 Cuverville Island – A small precipitous island nestled between the mountains of the Antarctic Peninsula and Rongé Island, Cuverville houses a large colony of gentoo penguins and breeding pairs of brown skuas.

 Neko Harbor – An epic landscape of mammoth glaciers and endless wind-carved snow, Neko Harbor offers opportunities for a Zodiac cruise and landing that afford the closest views of the surrounding alpine peaks.
 You might also be able to set foot on the continent here.

-Paradise Bay – You could take a Zodiac cruise in these sprawling, ice-flecked waters, where you have a good chance of seeing humpback and minke whales.
+Paradise Bay – Take a Zodiac cruise in sprawling, ice-flecked waters where you have a good chance of seeing humpback and minke whales.

 Pléneau & Petermann Islands – If the ice allows it, you may sail through the Lemaire Channel in search of Adélie penguins and blue-eyed shags.
 There’s also a good chance you’ll encounter humpback and minke whales as well as leopard seals.

-Crystal Sound – Your journey takes you south along the Argentine Islands to this ice-packed body of water, and from here across the Polar Circle in the morning.
+Crystal Sound – Journey south along the Argentine Islands to this ice-packed body of water and across the Polar Circle in the morning.

-Detaille Island – You may make a landing at an abandoned British research station here, taking in the island’s lofty mountains and imposing glaciers.
+Detaille Island – You may make a landing at an abandoned British research station, taking in the island’s lofty mountains and imposing glaciers.